US579/VersionChange/README.md

 The python3 env have already been packed and all in dist and build folder

-It can be run directory
+It can be run directly

 ## How To Run